kubeflow/website/content/docs/notebooks/setup.md

 1. Enter a **name** of your choice for the notebook server.
 The name can include letters and numbers, but no spaces.
 For example, `my-first-notebook`.
-1. Enter a **namespace** to identify the project group or team to which this notebook server belongs.
-The default is `kubeflow`.
+1. Enter the **namespace** that you selected in a previous step.
+This ensures that the new notebook server is in a namespace that you can access.

 1. Select a Docker **image** for the baseline deployment of your notebook server.
 You can choose from a range of *standard* images or specify a